ninatensak/ninatensak/README.md

 # Nina Tensak

 ## About Me
-I am a current graduate student in Masters of Business Analytics and Big Data at IE University in Madrid.
+I am a current student of Masters of Business Analytics and Big Data at IE University in Madrid.
 I am new to the world of coding and learning it at a rapid pace.
 I have a background in Economics and Politics and have a great interest for the renewable energy sector.

 ## Education
 - **Bachelor Degree in Economics and Politics**